-Lepidoptera is quite a mouthful, but it was this order of insects that was an important inspiration for the furniture items in our INTARSIA collection that was shown in Los Angeles in March at West Week and in Milan in April at Fuorisalone.
+This is the story behind Alexander Lamont's newest collection of furniture pieces inspired by the shimmering intricacy of a butterfly's wings.
+Lepidoptera is quite a mouthful, but it was this order of insects that was an important inspiration for the our INTARSIA collection that was shown in Los Angeles in March at West Week and in Milan in April at Fuorisalone.

 Butterflies and moths are part of the order of Lepidoptera.
 The term means ‘scaly wings’ and relates to the fact that, when viewed under magnification, the wonderful iridescent wings of these insects are in fact made up of thousands of tiny scales or tiles of light-reflecting material.
 The powder that flies about if you pick up a butterfly are these tiny tiles.